learn how to apply diatomaceous earth

 Diatomaceous earth is one of the best natural pest repellents in the world?
 Why?
 Glad you asked.
 Diatomaceous earth can kill almost any insect without using chemicals and will not harm the environment, your pets or kids.
 Knowing diatomaceous earth is effective is only half the battle, we also need to know how to use it.
 Lets spend a few minutes learning how to apply diatomaceous earth, indoors and outdoors.

-If you are in the middle of fighting insects you probably just want to know exactly what you need.
-If so check out the links below.
+The two most important tools to apply diatomaceous earth are a mask and a duster (assuming you already purchased diatomaceous earth :-).
 These are the tools I always keep on hand and use for most of my pest control needs.
 After ordering these keep reading the info below for tips on how to apply diatomaceous earth.

 The first thing to know about diatomaceous earth is that there are three types.
 If you are using diatomaceous earth for pest control use food grade or a brand intended for pest control.
 Pool grade diatomaceous earth contains crystalline silica.
 Crystalline silica is extremely dangerous when inhaled so avoid this unless you are using it for a pool filter.